MislavJaksic/Knowledge-Repository/README.md

 ## Knowledge Repository

 The Knowledge Repository is a collection of notes, references, book summaries and examples.
-Software engineering is a broad subject which is why there are so many folders.
-Each folder covers a single topic.
-Each folder has its own README which explains its purpose and contents.
+Each piece of knowledge has a title and a source.

+### The Problem

+The more I learn the more I forget.
+To avoid forgetting, I have to revise.
+The more knowledge I have the more time I'll spend revising instead acquiring new knowledge.
+If I spend more time revising then learning I will fall behind.

-### Intention
+### The Solution

+To combat this, I've created a way to store knowledge outside my body: the Knowledge Repository.
-As time elapses, I will forget what I knew and even worse, I will forget how I came to know what I forgot.
+In it I can store what I know and how I was able to acquiring this  knowledge in the first place.
-To combat this reality I have decided to create this digital booklet of booklets, hoping it will keep forgetfulness at bay.
-Somehow I know that writing this booklet will pay off ten years from now...

 ### Contact